usnistgov/FIPS201/_Appendix/glossary.md

 Identity Verification
-: The process of confirming or denying that a claimed _identity_ is correct by comparing the _credentials_ of a person requesting access with those previously proven and associated with the _PIV Card_ or _derived PIV credential_ and associated with the _identity_ being claimed.
+: The process of confirming or denying that a claimed _identity_ is correct by comparing the _credentials_ of a person requesting access with those previously proven and associated with the _PIV Card_ or a _derived PIV credential_ associated with the _identity_ being claimed.

 Issuer